 Irregular meal times.
 If your pooch is never sure when he’s going to get his next meal (or came from a home where meals were inconsistent), chances are he’s going to devour the one in front of him for some extra security.
 Plus, he’s probably pretty pumped about the food if he’s been anxiously waiting for his bowl to be filled.

 - Underlying medical conditions.
-Diabetes and Cushing’s Disease can affect your pup’s metabolism and appetite, causing him to feel extra hungry.
-Intestinal parasites can also increase hunger as well as deprive him of the proper nutrients.
+There are certain serious health issues that can affect your pup’s metabolism and appetite, causing him to feel extra hungry.
+Things like blood sugar level issues and intestinal parasites can also increase hunger as well as deprive him of the proper nutrients.

 How to Slow Down Your Dog’s Eating